Reviewing strings in Firefox desktop

 Check the results for duplicated strings and errors.
 For example, if a new error shows up for a missing variable, it’s likely that a string changed without a new ID and introduced new variables.

-The output of compare-locales against mozilla-unified is going to contain a lot of noise, since it includes all strings that are obsolete for mozilla-central, but are still needed for other branches.
+You could also run compare-locales against the gecko-dev (git) or mozilla-unified (hg) repository.
+However, the output is going to contain a lot of noise, since it includes all strings that are obsolete for mozilla-central, but are still needed for other branches.
 If you’re interested in only seeing missing strings, i.e. strings that need to be added to the l10n repository, you can grep the results by piping the output to egrep '^\s*\+'.

-If there are no issues in gecko-strings-quarantine and no pending Fluent migrations, the next step is to push changes to gecko-strings and expose content to tools.
+If there are no issues in the update branch of firefox-l10n-source and no pending Fluent migrations, the next step is to merge the update branch into the main repository by approving and merging the pull request in GitHub.
+Once merged this will expose content to Pontoon.